 Discerning Script Tab Colours.
 It is very common for stage managers and script readers to use sticky tabs to denote certain aspects within a script.
 A very wide array of colours is now available, so with a complex script it is not unusual for that manager to use the full spectrum of tab colours.
 Under blue lighting, these colours will alter, with some appearing to be the same.

 Spike Tape Reading.
 Spike tape is used for a variety of purposes on stage, and sometimes off stage.
-As this product also comes in a range of colours, under blue lighting they too will alter, meaning that some colours, especially blue and green, will become harder to discern.
+As this product also comes in a range of colours, under blue lighting it too will alter, meaning that some colours, especially blue and green, will become harder to discern.
 Also, if blue ink has been used to write on the tape so as to further instruct stage crews, it will be hard to read under blue lighting, if not impossible.

 Night Vision.
-Ask astronomers, search & rescue crews, military personnel, or any professional that needs to work in the dark and preserve night vision.
+Ask astronomers, aircraft pilots, search & rescue crews, military personnel, or any professional that needs to work in the dark and preserve night vision.
 They will all state that they do not use blue lighting.
 This is because it affects their viewing when in dark locations.
 They actually use low-wavelength red light, but stage personnel cannot do that because this too would alter colours.
 Thus, a low-wattage, low colour-temperature, full-spectrum light source is the best compromise.

 For the shows where I have control over backstage lighting, I always employ low-wattage incandescent lamps in opaque-shaded fixtures in which the reflectors have been painted flat black.
 Why?